chematus/baro-kefir-bot/README.md

 # Warframe Event Notifier Bot

 A lightweight and efficient Discord bot designed to monitor and announce in-game events for Warframe.
-It periodically fetches data from the `tenno.tools` API and notifies a designated channel of new alerts, invasions, and other time-sensitive activities, ensuring you and your squad never miss an opportunity.
+It periodically fetches data from the `warframestat.us` API and notifies a designated channel of new alerts, invasions, and other time-sensitive activities, ensuring you and your squad never miss an opportunity.

 ## Features